Encrypt a Windows Computer with BitLocker

 2. Click on the Start menu, type “Manage Bitlocker” in the search box, click ‘Manage Bitlocker’.

 3. Click ‘Turn on BitLocker’.
-This process will complete regardless of sign out or shut down.
+This process will complete regardless of sign-out or shutdown.

 4. Choose where to save recovery key.